-Shooting At Saugus High School In Santa Clarita Injures Several People
+Multiple People Injured In Shooting At California High School

-Police in Los Angeles County say a gunman opened fire at Saugus High School in Santa Clarita, injuring several people before fleeing.
-A lockdown order is now in place for the entire William S. Hart school district, after nearby elementary schools were initially put on alert.
+Authorities in Los Angeles County say several people were injured when a gunman opened fire Thursday at Saugus High School in Santa Clarita, Calif.
+A lockdown order is now in place for the entire William S. Hart Union School District.

+The Santa Clarita Valley Sheriff's Station says "approximately 5 victims" were being treated for injuries, though it's not yet clear whether those injuries were from gunfire or whether anyone was shot.
+All of the victims have been transported to hospital.

+The shooting was reported around 7:05 a.m. local time, the sheriff's department says.
+After deputies reached the school, they cleared out the campus and began a systematic search for the suspect on school grounds and in the nearby area.

-Police are looking for the gunman, whom they described as a male wearing black clothing.
-Nearby residents were asked to "shelter in place and report any suspicious activity," Undersheriff Tim Murakami says.
+Law enforcement officials were still looking for the gunman, whom they described as a male wearing black clothing.
+Nearby residents were asked to "shelter in place and report any suspicious activity," says Tim Murakami, undersheriff of the Los Angeles Sheriffs Department.

 Shooter at Saugus HS.
 Several injured.
 LASD resources on site and searching for suspect.
 Will be locking down area schools.
 Advise residents to shelter in place and report any suspicious activity— Undersheriff Tim Murakami (@LASDMurakami) November 14, 2019